In this guide, we’re configuring LiteSpeed Cache.

 CSS Settings

-• CCSS Per URL – Off disable if previous option is off, especially if using a page builder.
+- CCSS Per URL: Off – disable if previous setting is off, especially when using a page builder.

 JS Settings

-• JS Minify – On strips unnecessary characters from JavaScript.
+- JS Minify: On – removes unnecessary characters from JavaScript.

-• JS Combine External and Inline – Off only enable if JS combine is enabled.
+- JS Combine External and Inline: Off – only on if JS combine is on, which it shouldn’t be.

 HTML Settings

-• HTML Minify – On strips unnecessary characters from HTML.
+- HTML Minify: On – removes unnecessary characters from HTML.

-• DNS Prefetch Control – On leave it on, but nothing to do if you added them manually.
+- DNS Prefetch Control: On – nothing to do if you added them using the previous setting.

 Media Settings

-• LQIP Cloud Generator – On a lower quality image (which is generated by QUIC.cloud) will be used as the placeholder before the higher quality image is loaded.
+- LQIP Cloud Generator: On – the lower quality image (which is generated by QUIC.cloud) will be used as the placeholder before the higher quality image is loaded.
 Test it yourself.

 VPI

-• Viewport Images On – QUIC.cloud will detect images loading above the fold and automatically exclude them from lazy load for better LCP.
+- Viewport Images: On – QUIC.cloud will detect (non-background) images loading above the fold then automatically exclude them from lazy load.
 Lazy load images must be on.

 Media Excludes